Budget-Friendly Ways to Boost Your Protein at Any Meal

 Upping your protein intake doesn't have to cost you.

-For many Americans — including myself — it’s hard to wrap my mind around a meal without thinking of what protein is going to be anchoring the plate.
-(I blame my midwestern roots.)
-Whether the protein is meat or plant-based the it always helps me feel satisfied.
+For many Americans — including myself — it’s hard to imagine a meal without thinking of what protein is going to be anchoring the plate.
+(I blame my Midwestern roots.)
+Whether the protein is meat or plant-based, it always helps me feel satisfied.
 Since feeding my family without breaking the bank is also my goal, I try to be a smart shopper when it comes to the proteins I buy.
 Here are budget-friendly protein options for high-protein meals.

 Opt for Ground Beef

 Beef can vary in price depending on the cut.
 Ground beef is always an affordable option and so versatile!
 These 50 ground beef recipes are a solid start.
 One of my favorites are these delicious mini meatloaves.
 I helped develop them about 10 years ago and still love them today.
 For a feed-a-crowd option, they can also be made into to one big loaf on a sheetpan and roasted in the oven at 350 degrees F for about 25 minutes.
 Turkish Kofta kebabs are also great as snackable bite or built into a meal.

 Lentils are sneaky higher-protein lower-effort legumes.
 You don’t have to soak them and they’re so affordable.
 Use them to make Lentil Burgers, which are sure to fill you up.
 The most expensive ingredient in these burgers is the walnuts, which are more affordable bought in pieces than whole.
 Aarti Sequeira’s Mum’s Everyday Red Lentils is also a comforting higher-protein dish that is sure to satisfy when the weather is cooler.
 You can also cook lentils on their own and add them to salads and grain bowls for an extra protein boost.